MV Janssonius

 Decks and Cabins

-Standard cabin amenities include windows (some opening), 1 double bed (or 2 single beds / non-convertible to double), under-bed storage, bedside cabinets, wall-mounted reading lamps, LED ceiling lights, lounge/seating area (writing desk with chair, LCDTV, phone, WiFi Internet, refrigerator, tea/coffee maker, binoculars), wardrobe, electronic safe box (in the closet), en-suite bathroom (WC-toilet, single-sink vanity, shower, bath products, bathrobes, towels, hairdryer), individually controlled air-conditioning.
+Standard cabin amenities include windows (some opening), one double bed or two single beds (non-convertible), under-bed storage, bedside cabinets, wall-mounted reading lamps, LED ceiling lights, a lounge/seating area (writing desk with chair, LCD TV, phone, WiFi Internet, refrigerator, tea/coffee maker, binoculars), wardrobe, electronic safe (in the closet), and an en-suite bathroom with WC, single-sink vanity, shower, bath products, bathrobes, towels, and hairdryer.
+All cabins have individually controlled air conditioning.

 Photos of MV Janssonius